iporchet/CSE-123A---Air-purifier/doc/Checklist.md

     - Profile: Needs to have an exact measurement of the air quality for his project

 - [ ] **Need Statement**
+    - General air purifiers need to be managed in-person and are unable to report on current air quality statistics.

 - [ ] **Goal Statement**